Day Drives

 The views of Adventure Bay and back to Mount Wellington and Hobart are truly spectacular.
 To get a feel for the deserted cool temperate beaches of Tasmania, take a stroll on Adventure Bay Beach.

-Solitude and scenery – you can really hear the sand blowing around!
+Solitude and scenery – sit quietly and you can actually hear the sand being carried about by the wind!

 Adventure Bay